 Criterion (vii): The Belize Barrier Reef Reserve System (BBRRS) is unique worldwide for its array of reef types in a relatively small area.
 As the longest barrier reef in the Northern and Western Hemispheres and distinctive because of its size, the array of reef types, and the luxuriance of corals thriving in pristine condition, it provides a classic example of the evolutionary history of reefs and reef systems.
 The rise and fall of sea level over the millennia, coupled with natural karst topography and clear waters, results in a diverse submarine seascape of patch reefs, fringing reefs, faros, pinnacle reefs, barrier reefs, as well as off-shelf atolls, rare deep water coral reefs and other unique geological features such as the Blue Hole and Rocky Point where the barrier reef touches the shore.
-The spectacular picturesque natural setting of brilliant white sand cayes and verdant green mangrove cayes is in dramatic contrast to the surrounding azure waters169 https://whc.unesco.org/en/list/764/ plants and 246 taxa of marine flora have been described from the area, while over 500 species of fish, 65 scleractinian corals, 45 hydroids, and 350 mollusks have been recorded.
+The spectacular picturesque natural setting of brilliant white sand cayes and verdant green mangrove cayes contrasts dramatically with the surrounding azure waters.
+167

+Criteria (x): Home to a diverse array of top predators on the land, sea, and in the air, the jaguars of Bacalar Chico, the great hammerheads of the Blue Hole, and the ospreys of Glovers Reef are a testament to the property's importance and its ecological integrity.
+A total of 178 terrestrial plants and 246 taxa of marine flora have been described from the area, while over 500 species of fish, 65 scleractinian corals, 45 hydroids, and 350 mollusks have been recorded.
 Numerous endangered species are protected within the boundaries of the BBRRS, including; the West Indian manatee, the American crocodile, and three sea turtle species.
 The property also provides valuable habitat for three species of groupers and the red-footed booby.
-The BBRRS is also home to endemic species, including several Yucatan birds, island lizards, fishes, tunicates, and sponges, making it an area with one of the highest levels of marine biodiversity in the Atlantic170.
+The BBRRS is also home to endemic species, including several Yucatan birds, island lizards, fishes, tunicates, and sponges, making it an area with one of the highest levels of marine biodiversity in the Atlantic.

-Criteria (x): Home to a diverse array of top predators on the land, sea, and in the air, the jaguars of Bacalar Chico, the great hammerheads of the Blue Hole, and the ospreys of Glovers Reef are a testament to the property's importance and its ecological integrity.
-A total of 178 terrestrial